Refugee Inflows Inside Mexico

 By Naveed Qazi | Editor, Globe Upfront

-An estimated two hundred twenty-five thousand migrants are presently stranded in Mexico, including people from Central America, the Caribbean, South America, Eastern Europe, South Asia, and sub-Saharan Africa, most waiting for an opportunity to cross into the United States.
-In 2023, Mexico received a record number of requests for refuge, a thirty-one per cent increase over 2022.
-Although only a small share of migrants formally request refuge, allowing them to transit through the country without being detained by immigration authorities, it’s one of the few official statistics that characterise the magnitude of people on the move.
+An estimated 225,000 migrants are presently stranded in Mexico, according to reporting by Associated Press, including people from Central America, the Caribbean, South America, Eastern Europe, South Asia and sub‑Saharan Africa, most waiting for an opportunity to cross into the United States.
+In 2023, Mexico received a record number of requests for refuge, a 31 per cent increase over 2022, as noted by Reuters.
+Although only a small share of migrants formally request refuge, which allows them to transit through the country without being detained by immigration authorities, this remains one of the few official statistics that illustrates the magnitude of people on the move.

-Asylum seekers facing backlogs from overwhelmed immigration authorities have grown desperate: In September 2023, dozens of migrants tried to force their way into a government facility, resulting in injuries.
-Migrants, who for many years have crossed the country by hitching journeys on freight trains, have been involved in so many accidents that the main railroad company temporarily suspended operations on sixty trains.
-In the capital and the main border towns in the south and north of the country, shelters are full, forcing many people to sleep on the streets in unsafe and unsanitary conditions.
-Mexico’s health institutions have proven incapable of satisfying the health needs of this torrent of people.
+Asylum seekers facing backlogs from overwhelmed immigration authorities have grown desperate.
+In September 2023, dozens of migrants tried to force their way into a government facility, resulting in injuries, reported by El Pais.
+For many years, migrants have crossed the country by hitching journeys on freight trains, but accidents have been so frequent that the main railroad company suspended operations on 60 trains, according to The Guardian.
+In Mexico City and in border towns in the south and north, shelters are full, forcing many people to sleep on the streets in unsafe and unsanitary conditions.
+Mexico’s health institutions have proven incapable of meeting the health needs of this torrent of people, as highlighted by Think Global Health.

-Alarmed by the growing number of migrants sleeping on the streets of the main cities of Chiapas, the Mexican state through which migrants enter from Guatemala, investigative journalists Zeus Aranda and Hellen Mata conducted a rapid assessment of the health needs of this population through interviews.
+Alarmed by the growing number of migrants sleeping on the streets of Chiapas, the Mexican state through which migrants enter from Guatemala, investigative journalists Zeus Aranda and Hellen Mata conducted a rapid assessment of the health needs of this population through interviews.
+Their reporting in Think Global Health revealed that migrants face not only physical hardship but also systemic neglect.

-Getting from South America to Mexico involves crossing the Darien Gap, a sixty-mile route through dense rainforest that is full of perils.
-Migrants must cross uneven terrain and traverse dangerous rivers, where drinking water and food are scarce and often unsanitary, prey to mosquitoes that transmit malaria and dengue fever, and to criminal groups.
+Getting from South America to Mexico involves crossing the Darien Gap, a 60‑mile route through dense rainforest that is full of perils.
+The New York Times has described how migrants must traverse uneven terrain and dangerous rivers, where drinking water and food are scarce and often unsanitary, while they are prey to mosquitoes that transmit malaria and dengue fever, as well as to criminal groups.
 Those with health conditions do not receive adequate care.
-Migrants are also exploited by criminal gangs, who may demand exorbitant sums for assistance crossing into the United States, or outright rob, extort, or kidnap them.
+Migrants are also exploited by gangs, who demand exorbitant sums for assistance crossing into the United States, or outright rob, extort or kidnap them, as reported by BBC News.

-Despite the harshness of the Darien Gap, several people said the violence and corruption of Mexican immigration authorities was worse.
-Maria Eugenia, a forty-seven-year-old Venezuelan woman, said the police and other authorities stole from migrants and ‘continually put obstacles in our way.’
-In the poor living conditions that await them, be it overcrowded shelters or the streets, migrants are at risk of contracting respiratory, gastrointestinal, and skin infections and are exposed to further violence.
+Despite the harshness of the Darien Gap, several migrants said the violence and corruption of Mexican immigration authorities was worse.
+Maria Eugenia, a 47‑year‑old Venezuelan woman, told Think Global Health that police and other authorities stole from migrants and ‘continually put obstacles in our way’.
+In the poor living conditions that await them, whether overcrowded shelters or the streets, migrants are at risk of contracting respiratory, gastrointestinal and skin infections and are exposed to further violence.

 Although health organisations support migrants during their journey through Central America, several said that none had offered support or guidance on how to access health services since their arrival in Mexico.
-While crossing through Honduras, an eleven-year-old boy from Venezuela had been diagnosed with a life-threatening illness and hospitalised for eight days, allowing him to recover sufficiently to reach Mexico.
-His parents, though, were worried about continuing his treatment, as per inputs by the reporting journalists Zeus Aranda and Hellen Mata.
-It is because they did not know where to seek care without the risk of being reported to immigration authorities.
+While crossing through Honduras, an 11‑year‑old boy from Venezuela was diagnosed with a life‑threatening illness and hospitalised for eight days, allowing him to recover sufficiently to reach Mexico.
+His parents, however, were worried about continuing his treatment, as they did not know where to seek care without the risk of being reported to immigration authorities, according to Aranda and Mata.

 Comments